Protein catabolism

 The amino acids produced by catabolism may be directly recycled to form new proteins, converted into different amino acids, or can undergo amino acid catabolism to be converted to other compounds via the Krebs cycle.

-Interface with other cycles
+Interface with other metabolic and salvage pathways

-Protein catabolism produces amino acids that are used to form bacterial proteins or oxidized for to meet the energy needs of the cell.
-Among the several degrading processes for amino acids are Deamination (removal of an amino group), transamination (transfer of amino group), decarboxylation (removal of carboxyl group), and dehydrogenation (removal of hydrogen).
-The degraded amino acid that they can be processed as fuel for the Krebs/Citric Acid (TCA) Cycle.
+Protein catabolism produces amino acids that are used to form other proteins or oxidized to meet the energy needs of the cell.
+The amino acids that are produced by protein catabolism can then be further catabolized in amino acid catabolism.
+Among the several degradative processes for amino acids are Deamination (removal of an amino group), transamination (transfer of amino group), decarboxylation (removal of carboxyl group), and dehydrogenation (removal of hydrogen).
+Degradation of amino acids can function as part of a salvage pathway, whereby parts of degraded amino acids are used to create new amino acids, or as part of a metabolic pathway whereby the amino acid is broken down to release or recapture chemical energy.
+For example, the chemical energy that is released by oxidization in a dehydrogenation reaction can be used to reduce NAD+ to NADH, which can then be fed directly into the Krebs/Citric Acid (TCA) Cycle.

 Protein degradation

 Protein degradation differs from protein catabolism.
 Proteins are produced and destroyed routinely as part of the normal operations of the cell.
 Transcription factors, proteins that help regulate protein synthesis, are targets of such degradations.
 Their degradation is not a significant contributor to the energy needs of the cell.
 The addition of ubiquitin (ubiquitylation) marks a protein for degradation via the proteasome.